 Cortizone-10 Side Effects

-Note: This page contains information about the side effects of hydrocortisone topical.
-Some of the dosage forms included on this document may not apply to the brand name Cortizone-10.
+Note: This document contains side effect information about hydrocortisone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Cortizone-10.

 For the Consumer